PCRuniversum/PCRedux/joss/paper.md

 # Summary

-qPCR (quantitative Polymerase Chain Reaction) is indispensable in research, diagnostics and forensics, because it provides quantitative information about the amount of DNA in a sample [@pabinger_survey_2014].
-The interpretation of amplification curves is often challenging if the curve trajectory does not follow a typical amplification curve \autoref{fig:fig_1}.
+qPCR (quantitative polymerase chain reaction) is indispensable in research, diagnostics and forensics, because it provides quantitative information about the amount of DNA in a sample [@pabinger_survey_2014].
+The interpretation of amplification curves is often difficult if the curve does not does not follow a typical amplification curve {fig:fig_1}.

-`PCRedux` is an `R` package [@stats] that contains functions to determine ninety Boolean and numeric descriptors from amplification curves using classical statistical and analytical procedures for feature extraction and classification of amplification curves based on explainable machine learning.
+`PCRedux` is an `R` package [@stats] for feature extraction and classification in the sense of explainable machine learning.
+It uses functions to compute ninety Boolean and numerical descriptors from amplification curves using classical statistical and analytical procedures.

-`PCRedux` can be used for determination of *Cq*-values and amplification efficiencies (*E*) in high-throughput analysis.
+`PCRedux` can also be used to determine *Cq* values and amplification efficiencies (*E*) in high-throughput analysis.

-`PCRedux` provides labeled amplification curve datasets (trichotomously classified by several qPCR users into _negative_, _positive_ and _ambiguous_) from various qPCR instruments and detection methods.
+In particular, open data are the cornerstones of science.
+Given the lack of data sets with classified amplification curves, `PCRedux` includes functions for aggregation, management and aggregate, manage and disseminate classified qPCR datasets. (trichotomously classified by multiple qPCR users into _negative_, _positive_ and and _unique_) from different qPCR instruments and detection methods.

 # Statement of need

 Numerous data with sigmoidal ('S'-shaped) curves exist.
-An important use case being amplification curve data from quantitative polymerase chain reactions (qPCR). qPCR is a widely used laboratory method for precise detection and quantification of pathogens and gene expression analysis.
-The latter contributed significantly to the understanding of physiological and pathological processes in pharmacology, medicine and forensics. [@pabinger_survey_2014; @kok_small_2018]
+An important use case being amplification curve data from quantitative polymerase chain reactions (qPCR).
+Among other use cases, qPCR is a widely used laboratory method for precise detection and quantification of pathogens and gene expression analysis.
+The latter contributed significantly to the understanding of physiological and pathological processes in pharmacology, medicine and forensics.
+[@pabinger_survey_2014; @kok_small_2018]

-Available software packages provide workflows and criteria for processing qPCR data, including preprocessing of raw data, fitting of non-linear models to raw amplification curve data, calculation of threshold or second-derivative based 'cycle of quantification' (*Cq*) values, amplification efficiency (*E*), relative gene expression analysis, normalization procedures and data management [@pabinger_survey_2014; @ruijter_evaluation_2013; @ruijter_efficiency_2021;
+Available software packages provide workflows and criteria for processing qPCR data (incl. preprocessing of raw data, fitting of non-linear models to raw amplification curve data, calculation of threshold or second-derivative based 'cycle of quantification' (*Cq*) values, amplification efficiency (*E*), relative gene expression analysis, normalization procedures and data management) [@pabinger_survey_2014; @ruijter_evaluation_2013; @ruijter_efficiency_2021;
 @ramakers_assumption-free_2003].

 qPCR curves must fulfill quality criteria for analysis.
-Curves can be categorized by the user on the basis of somewhat subjective criteria, such as sigmoidal shape, steepness, noisiness, "hook effect" presence and overall "quality" [@burdukiewicz_algorithms_2018; @spiess_system-specific_2016;
+Curves can be categorized by the user on the basis of somewhat subjective criteria (e.g., sigmoidal shape, steepness, noisiness, "hook effect" presence) [@burdukiewicz_algorithms_2018; @spiess_system-specific_2016;
 @spiess_impact_2015; @hanschmann_looptag_2021_2].
 Positive qPCR reactions
-usually exhibit a sigmoidal shape, while negative amplification curves will have a more flat and linear appearance (Figure \autoref{fig:fig_1}). curvatures.
+usually exhibit a sigmoidal shape, while negative amplification curves will have a more flat and linear appearance curvatures (Figure \autoref{fig:fig_1}).

 ![Analysis of amplification curves using the `PCRedux` package.
 A) Amplification curves can have a high diversity in their appearance.
 The left plot (positive)